 3. Where should you buy?

-- We got our Chicco Key Fit 30 as a gift off of our baby registry from Babies R Us.
-I would recommend buy this one from Amazon.com.
+- We got our Chicco Key Fit 30 as a gift off of our baby registry.
+I would recommend buying straight from the Chicco Shop.

 - For the Britax Marathon 70 CS, we purchased it from AlBee Baby because they had better prices than using coupons at Buy Buy Baby and Babies R Us.
 Additionally free shipping and no taxes.
 DISCLAIMER: if you are an honest person, you should claim usage tax at the end of the year for any internet purchases.